xaviermouy/SoundScope/README.md

 thumbs-up emoji (👍) to boost the priority of a new features.

 # Versions
+### version 20250905
+- Added option to display spectrograms with fixed or adpative frequency boundaries
+- Added "Next" and "Previous" button to browse through detections more easily

 ### version 20250511
 - Added menu bar on the side panel
 - Removed "open" button.
 Now in menu File> Open file